All Episodes

 So they'll have to stay.

-If something happens to the shuttle on the way up or up there, they'll have to stay the International Space Station and come down on a Russian Soyuz, which doesn't hold.
+If something happens to the shuttle on the way up or up there, they'll have to stay the International Space Station and come down on a Russian Soyuz, which doesn't hold, doesn't have a high passenger capacity.

-So that's why there's only four crew.
+So that's why there's only four crews.

-They're kind of looking forward to it, having all the room.
+They're kind of looking forward to it having all the room.

-These shuttles, as they've completed their final missions, they're effectively mothable.
+There's no possibility these shuttles, as they've completed their final missions, they're effectively mothable.

-We are stopping the shuttle mission, basically because of the age of the fleet, and the International Space Station is essentially built, which was its primary mission.
+And the International Space Station is essentially built, which was its primary mission.

-It's I mean, that's that's what they say.
+It's, I mean, that's what they say.

 In fact, I don't know that Obama actually shut down the shuttle program.